DreamH1gh/Awesome-AI4Psychological-Papers/README.md

 | [KokoroChat](https://arxiv.org/abs/2506.01357) | Counselling conversations | 6,589 dialogues | [github](https://github.com/UEC-InabaLab/KokoroChat) |
 | [PsyDial](https://aclanthology.org/2025.acl-long.1049.pdf) | Counselling conversations | 2,382 dialogues | [github](https://github.com/qiuhuachuan/PsyDial) |
 | [CPsDD](https://arxiv.org/pdf/2507.07509) |  Psychological support dialogues | 68,136 dialogues | - |

+---

+If you find any relevant academic papers that have not been included in our research, please submit a request for an update.
+We welcome contributions from everyone.

+If any suggestions or mistakes, please feel free to let us know via email at **chenhy1018@gmail.com**.
+We appreciate your feedback and help in improving our work.

+If you find our survey useful for your research, please cite the following paper:

+    @article{
+    }